fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

   - Put your search phrase at the top of your assignment
 - DO NOT SIMPLY DESCRIBE THE VARIOUS WEBSITES!
 - The assignment is to describe the aggregate results; you are trying to create a typology.
-  - A typology is a explanation of the KINDS of approaches you find, including their strengths and weaknesses.
+  - A TYPOLOGY is an explanation of the KINDS of approaches, including their strengths and weaknesses.
 - As you did with cookbooks: You should indicate WHY the sites say what they do (don't worry about design).
 - What can they tell us about approaches/values/interests related to food in America?